GispoCoding/Tampere-KDYK/README.md

 ## The database model

-The [database model](database_model) is work in progress and is to be utilized in Tampere after finished.
+The [database model](database_model) is to be utilized in Tampere.
+The tables and the table columns are documented in the [wiki](wiki).
 There are the following schemas in the database:

 ### yk_yleiskaava

 The zoning plan scheme that contains the core tables of the model.
 Besides the table for the plan there are tables for the zoning objects and regulations, official documentation, diary numbers and background map.
 The tables contain also many fields required by INSPIRE.

+### yk_metatieto

+The meta data for the planned land use.
+Currently the data is stored in a table defined by the JHS 158.

 ### yk_prosessi